The Civil Defence of Malaya:

 Weight 0.4kg.
 Post free within Malaysia

 Condition: The dust jacket, though still in tact, is a bit ragged.
-The cover has a bit of fading along the top edge and corner where it's lost the protection of the jacket.
-The binding is tight, the text is clear and there is mild tanning throughout.
+It is now protected by a plastic jacket The binding is tight, the text is clear and there is mild tanning throughout.

 Published by Hutchinson, London, 1944, First edition